How to Write Tests

 Listing 11-2: The output from running the automatically generated test

 Cargo compiled and ran the test.
 We see the line running 1 test.
-The next line shows the name of the generated test function, called it_works, and that the result of running that test is ok.
+The next line shows the name of the generated test function, called tests::it_works, and that the result of running that test is ok.
 The overall summary test result: ok. means that all the tests passed, and the portion that reads 1 passed; 0 failed totals the number of tests that passed or failed.

 It’s possible to mark a test as ignored so it doesn’t run in a particular instance; we’ll cover that in the “Ignoring Some Tests Unless Specifically Requested” section later in this chapter.
 Because we haven’t done that here, the summary shows 0 ignored.
-We can also pass an argument to the cargo test command to run only tests whose name matches a string; this is called filtering and we’ll cover that in the “Running a Subset of Tests by Name” section.
-We also haven’t filtered the tests being run, so the end of the summary shows 0 filtered out.

 The 0 measured statistic is for benchmark tests that measure performance.
 Benchmark tests are, as of this writing, only available in nightly Rust.
 See the documentation about benchmark tests to learn more.